mt-support/tec-labs-default-attendee-fields/readme.txt

 Requires at least: 4.9
 Tested up to: 5.7
 Requires PHP: 5.6
-Stable tag: 1.0.0
+Stable tag: 1.0.0-beta
 License: GPL version 3 or any later version
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

+Select a fieldset that will be added to all RSVPs and tickets when they are created.

 == Description ==

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.
+With this extension you can add a default fieldset to the RSVPs and tickets when they are created.
+If a fieldset is added manually, then they will stay in place unless the override option is selected.

 == Installation ==